-AzCAAC (Arizona Center for African American Children), AZCAAR's flagship program, was formed to specifically focus on the needs of African American Children in Arizona in the areas of Child Welfare, Education, Health Care, and Juvenile Justice.
+AzCAAC (Arizona Center for African American Children), AZCAAR's flagship program, was formed to specifically focus on the needs of African American children in Arizona in the areas of child welfare, education, health care, and juvenile justice.

-BooksNBarberShops, part of our literacy program, encourages parents to read to their children while waiting for their hair cut and the children are allowed to take the book home.
+BooksNBarberShops, part of our literacy program, encourages parents to read to their children while waiting for their hair cut.
+The children are encouraged to take the book(s) home with them.